FarhanAk98/Marketplace-Delivery-Analysis/README.md

   The rate of change is almost the same as the number of orders, except the market made a greater profit in the second quarter of 2018 compared to the first quarter.

 ### Category Value
+- What is the order count and total revenue of each category?

   <img width="575" height="324" alt="image" src="https://github.com/user-attachments/assets/aea00620-0187-4dc7-8672-0d1bfc7987c8" />

   According to the visuals, Beleza Saude (Beauty and Health) products seem to generate the highest revenue with the amount of €1.4M whereas Cama, Mesa, Banho (Bed, Table and Bath) products are the most popular with around 11k items sold.